ArchiTS CLI Documentation

 Before installing ArchiTS, make sure you have the following tools installed on your system:

-Tool Minimum Version Verification Go 1.18+ go version NodeJS 16+ (LTS recommended) node --version npm 8+ npm --version Git 2.0+ git --version Installation on Linux/WSL
+Tool Minimum Version Verification NodeJS (LTS recommended) node --version npm 8+ npm --version Start Contributing

 BASH